chime/terraform-aws-alternat/README.md

 ## Usage and Considerations

-There are two high level steps to using this project:
+There are two high level steps to using alterNAT:

 1. Build and push the container image using the [`Dockerfile`](Dockerfile).
 1. Use the Terraform module to deploy all the things.